 When we came home, the kids were still in shock.
 Adam couldn’t study for the test he had.
 He just kept staring at the book the settlers had torn.
 ‘Abir told me, “I’m afraid the soldiers will take you and put you in jail.”
 The incident really affected them.
 I even heard them talking in their sleep, and they woke up several times at night.
 The next day, I walked them to school and bought them new books.

-In a testimony he gave B’Tselem field researcher Salma a-Deb’i, Amjad Sultan described the incident:
+In a testimony she gave B’Tselem field researcher Salma a-Deb’i, Najwa ‘Umran (52), a married mother of eight from Nablus, also described the incident:

 Usually, we don’t encounter any problems when we go to our land.
 Soldiers often arrive and ask us what we’re doing there, and we reply that we’re working our land, and they don’t do anything.
 What happened this time was unbelievable.